ZAZU AFRICA

 The product needed to support savings, transfers, onboarding (KYC), and debit card usage across a diverse user base with varying device capabilities and financial literacy levels.

-The Problem
+The Challenge

 Design a secure, intuitive wallet experience that:

-- Worked in a mobile-money ecosystem
+• Worked in a mobile-money ecosystem.

-- Complied with financial regulations
+• Complied with financial regulations.

-- Reduced friction in onboarding
+• Reduced friction in onboarding.

-- Built trust with first-time digital banking users
+• Built trust with first-time digital banking users.

 This was not just a UI challenge — it required balancing compliance, infrastructure limitations, and user education.